Eoin Wearen

-Eoin Patrick Wearen (born 2 October 1992) is a retired Irish footballer who played as a midfielder/defender for various clubs in both the UK and Ireland.
+Eoin Patrick Wearen (born 2 October 1992) is an Irish retired footballer who played as a midfielder/defender for various clubs in both the UK and Ireland.

 Club career

 Growing-up in Dublin, Wearen played Gaelic football for Scoil Uí Chonaill and football for St. Kevin's Boys, the boys' club in Dublin which gave starts to Liam Brady, Damien Duff and Stephen Carr amongst others.
 Given the opportunity to join Dublin's Gaelic Football team in 2008 he instead chose to join the youth team of West Ham United.

 Having played youth and reserve team football, in January 2012 he moved on loan to League Two side, Dagenham & Redbridge until 31 January 2012.
 Wearen made his debut for Dagenham on 7 January in the FA Cup third-round game against Millwall which finished 0–0.
 At the end of January 2012 Wearen returned to West Ham having played four games, in all competitions, for Dagenham.
 Wearen signed for League of Ireland side Bohemians in May 2014, making his debut as a half-time substitute against Derry City on 2 May at Dalymount Park.
 In November 2014, Wearan signed for Sligo Rovers.
 Following on from Owen Heary's departure from Sligo Rovers, Wearen rejoined Bohemians in July 2015.

 In January 2018, Wearen joined Limerick.

 On 28 January 2019, Wearen signed for NIFL Premiership club Glenavon on a 2 1/2-year contract.
 Following multiple leg injuries Glenavon and Wearen mutually terminate his contract in December.

 Whilein the United States, Wearen began playing for the Denton Diablos of the National Premier Soccer League, a semi-professional summer league.
 During his first season, Wearen wore the captain's armband and the team won the NPSL National Championship, with him also scoring an early goal in the final against Tulsa Athletic.